 Rhetoric and Ethics, Narrative Theory, Economics, The International Monetary Fund, Narrative and Medicine

 Holmgren, Lindsay.
 "Narrative and Economic Modelling."
-Routledge Companion to Narrative Theory.
+The Routledge Companion to Narrative Theory.
 New York: Routledge, 2022. pp. 40-54.

 Holmgren, Lindsay.
 "Narrative in the Economic Sphere: The International Monetary Fund and the Scripting of a Global Economy."
 Narrative.
 29.2 (May 2021): pp. 192-209.

 Holmgren, Lindsay.
 "Metafictional Amendments: Telepathic Metalepses in Stranger than Fiction."
 Narrative.
 26.1 (January 2018): pp. 104-124.

 Holmgren, Lindsay.
 "Empathic Communications and Narrative Competence in Contemporary Medical Education."
 Enthymema.
 Special Issue on Narrative and Medicine.
 Winter 2016: pp. 90-104.